Cyclone (Lakeside Amusement Park)

-Cyclone has been awarded the ACE Classic Coaster award, which is given to historical roller coasters by the American Coaster Enthusiasts.
+Cyclone has been awarded the ACE Coaster Classic and Coaster Landmark statuses, which are given to historical roller coasters by the American Coaster Enthusiasts.

-2021 Lawsuit
+Lawsuit

-In July 2021, a man reportedly injured his wrist after it struck a part of the track due to "a poor restraint system."
+In July 2021, a man reportedly injured his wrist while riding the coaster after he struck a part of the track due to "a poor restraint system".
+The lawsuit was filed on April 1, 2022.
+The park declined to respond publicly per policy to "not comment on pending litigation".